quarkhopper/The-Reactor/docs/component_pattern.md

 ## Best Practices

 ### 1. State Management
-- Clear state transitions
+- Use React state hooks for local state.
-- Consistent state handling
+- Update state based on messages from `MessageBus`.
-- State validation
-- Error recovery

-### 2. Event Handling
+### 2. Message Handling
-- Clean event handlers
-- Proper cleanup
+- Use guard functions to filter messages.
-- Error handling
+- Centralize message handling in a single function.
-- State updates

-### 3. Visual Feedback
+### 3. Cleanup
-- Clear indicators
-- Consistent styling
-- User feedback
-- Error display
+- Unsubscribe from `MessageBus` in the `useEffect` cleanup function.

-### 4. Testing
+### 4. Consistency
-- Test coverage
-- Error cases
-- State transitions
-- User interaction
+- Follow the same pattern for all components to ensure maintainability.